Inbox Best Practices

 Don't use the primary button style in the first canvas

-• Why?
+- Why?
 When your first canvas loads, teammates aren't immediately focusing on and using your app.
 The only primary call to action in the entire Inbox interface is the reply to conversation button.
-All other call to action buttons are secondary to this in order to avoid a teammate's screen being filled with primary buttons, all competing for attention.
+All other call to action buttons are secondary to this in order to avoid a teammate's screen being filled with primary buttons, all competing for warning.

 Once a teammate starts interacting with your app, then you can use primary styled buttons in secondary canvases.